shortpatti/aboutme/_docs/ux-writing-samples.md

 ## Group Policies
 >**Project:**  UX writing challenge
 >**Description:** Simplify, simplify, simplify.
-Here I wanted to continue what I had been doing while I was an FTE with Microsoft reworking the Mirosoft Edge Group Policies for the IT Pros.
+Here I wanted to continue what I had been doing while I was an FTE with Microsoft reworking the Mirosoft Edge Group Policies for the IT Pros.  <br />
 >**Date of the rewrite:** January 8, 2019

 #### Do not sync browser setting